readium/lcp-specs/notes/lcp-key-retrieval.md

 ### Getting a hashed passphrase at acquisition time

-A usual use case on a Publishing Web site is as follows:
+A usual use case on a Publishing website is as follows:

-1. A user browses a catalog without being signed-in.
+1. A user browses a catalog on the website without being signed-in.
 1. He chooses a publication and reads its presentation page.
 This page contains a “buy” or “borrow” button.
-1. He selects the button.
+1. He hits the button.
 1. A sign-in screen appears, the user enters his credentials and validates.
 1. A new screen appears where the user can download the protected publication he has acquired.
 1. During a certain time, every attempt to acquire a publication is immediately successful: the user may just have to confirm his acquisition before the protected publication is downloaded.

 This is achieved by providing to an unknown client an http 401 response to the “buy” or “borrow” action.
 When Authentication for OPDS is used, an Authentication Document is returned which contains one or more ways for the user to authenticate and get an Authorization Token.

-Once authentified / authorized the user receives, as a response to a “download” action, a JSON Publication Object which contains a link to an LCP license plus the hashed passphrase corresponding to this license.
+Once authentified / authorized, the user receives as a response to a “download” action a JSON Readium Web Publication Object, which contains a link to an LCP license plus the hashed passphrase corresponding to this license.

-The client stores the hashed passphrase, fetches the license, then moves to the standard LCP workflow, i.e. validates the license structure, verifies its status, checks that a stored passphrase (any in pratice) corresponds to the license, downloads the encrypted content, embeds the license in the content and opens the ebook.
+The client stores the hashed passphrase, fetches the license, then follows the standard LCP workflow, i.e. it validates the license structure, verifies its status, checks that a stored passphrase (any in pratice) corresponds to the license, downloads the encrypted content, embeds the license in the content and opens the ebook.

 ### Getting the hashed passphrases related to a personal OPDS bookshelf

-A usual use case on a Publishing Web site is as follows:
+A usual use case on an OPDS compliant reading app is as follows:

-1. A user enters the web site and signs-in.
+1. A user launches his reading app.
-1. He selects his personal bookshelf (i.e. the list of publications an authentified User has already acquired).
-On each entry a “download” button is shown.
+1. He selects his personal bookshelf and signs-in.
+On each visible entry a “download” button is shown.
 1. The user can immediately download one or more protected publications.
-1. During a certain time, every attempt to acquire a publication is immediately successful.
+1. During a certain time, every access to his personal bookshelf is immediately successful.

 This is achieved by providing to the client of the authentified / authorized user, inside each OPDS 1 or 2 entry, a link to an LCP license plus the hashed passphrase corresponding to this license.

 For each publication selected by the user, the download mechanism is identical to the one described in the previous use-case.
-Even if all hashed passphrases are usually identical in the feed (this is recommended, but not required), using one hashed passphrase per entry is a simpler solution to specifiy and implement.
+Even if all hashed passphrases are usually identical in the feed (this is recommended, but not required), using one hashed passphrase per entry is a simpler solution to specify and implement.

 Note that it is recommended for the client to put in cache the access token and optional refresh token for future use.
 When Authentication for OPDS is used, the Authentication Document has an identifier and the access and refresh tokens are associated with this id.
-When a call response is 401 with an Authentication Document, the client can send the access token associated with this id, or call the associated refresh URL if the access token has expired.
+When a response to a call has an http 401 response with an Authentication Document, the client can send the access token associated with this id, or call the associated refresh URL if the access token has expired.

 ## References